1998 Shimonoseki Trial: Japanese response

-South Korean Response
+South Korean response

 Following the events of the Shimonoseki Trial, the South Korean government furthered their efforts in preserving the history and memory of the comfort women.
-Civil society non-profit groups played an essential part in amplifying victim’s voices and advocating for justice.
-Even before the Shimonoseki Trial began, one of the most potent displays from South Korean civil society groups, surviving comfort women, and other NGOs and individuals has been the weekly “Wednesday” Demonstrations held by The Korean Council for the Women Drafted for Military Sexual Slavery by Japan (KCWDMSS) that have taken place in front of the Japanese embassy in Seoul since 1992.
-A statue that commemorates the South Korean comfort women was installed in front of the Japanese Embassy in Seoul in December 2011, and despite numerous requests from the Japanese government to be taken down, the South Korean government has not yet removed it.
+Civil society non-profit groups played an essential part in amplifying victim's voices and advocating for justice.
+Even before the Shimonoseki Trial began, one of the most potent displays from South Korean civil society groups, surviving comfort women, and other NGOs and individuals has been the weekly "Wednesday" Demonstrations held by The Korean Council for the Women Drafted for Military Sexual Slavery by Japan (KCWDMSS) that have taken place in front of the Japanese embassy in Seoul since 1992.

-The consensus South Korean reaction to the development of the Asian Women’s Fund by the Japanese government was that the Fund was a “devious ploy” whose "atonement monies" did not truly address the legal responsibility of the Japanese government and that therefore was not a form of official compensation to the victims of the comfort women system, despite its intentions to compensate for Japan's moral responsibility.
+The consensus South Korean reaction to the development of the Asian Women's Fund by the Japanese government was that the Fund was a "devious ploy" whose "atonement monies" did not truly address the legal responsibility of the Japanese government and that therefore was not a form of official compensation to the victims of the comfort women system, despite its intentions to compensate for Japan's moral responsibility.

-To counter efforts on the Japanese government’s end to diminish the voices of Korean comfort women, many more NGOs were created to provide support in various ways.
-The Korean Council for Women Drafted for Military Sexual Slavery by Japan, led by activist Yun Chung-ok, was a loud voice in the activist sphere in support of Korean comfort women as they were outraged by Japan’s initial position that their Imperial Army played no role in complacency in the appropriation of women for sexual purposes so, therefore, they didn’t feel they bore any type of legal fault.
-On August 12–13, 1999, the Korean Council attended the United Nations Human Rights Commission to garner support from UN committee members to vouch for legal compensation amidst the legal prosecution processes for victims of the comfort women system and utilized the McDougall Report to refer to implement best standard of practice moving forward.
+To counter efforts on the Japanese government's end to diminish the voices of Korean comfort women, many more NGOs were created to provide support in various ways.
+The Korean Council for Women Drafted for Military Sexual Slavery by Japan, led by activist Yun Chung-ok, was a loud voice in the activist sphere in support of Korean comfort women as they were outraged by Japan's initial position that their Imperial Army played no role in complacency in the appropriation of women for sexual purposes so, therefore, they didn't feel they bore any type of legal fault.